gabriel-ing/Quickstarts/DevelopmentEnvironment/DevelopmentEnvironmentSet-up.md

 - InterSystems Server Manager
 - InterSystems ObjectScript Extension

-These can be downloaded together as the [InterSystems ObjectScript Extension Pack](https://marketplace.visualstudio.com/items?itemName=intersystems-community.objectscript-pack).
+These can be installed together as the [InterSystems ObjectScript Extension Pack](https://marketplace.visualstudio.com/items?itemName=intersystems-community.objectscript-pack).

 After installing, the InterSystems logo should appear on the navigation panel on the left hand side:

 ![vs-code-logo-panel](images/vs-code-logo-panel.png)